Learning to read 1: phonemic awareness

 Did you know there are five key skills that help children learn to read?
 The first is ‘phonemic awareness’.
-Read on for seven great tips on how to help your little one lay the foundations for this important skill.
+Read on for seven great tips on how to help your child master this important skill.

 What is ‘phonemic awareness’?

 ‘Phonemic awareness’ is the ability to hear and manipulate the different sounds in spoken language.
 Before children learn to read, they need to be able to recognise that words are made up of speech sounds, or ‘phonemes’.
 There are 44 sounds in the English language, some represented by individual letters (like m, a or k) and some by combinations of letters (like sh, th or ou).

 Phonemic awareness includes being able to combine individual sounds to make a word and being able to separate a word out into its individual sounds – for example: